-Couple words about RCPWM.
-RCPWM is the most widespread way of interaction in hobby RC world.
-All servos and almost all motor controllers support it (and there are lots and lots of other devices that communicate this way).
-Without doubt it is very old, slow and limited interface and today it must be replaced with something better like UAVCAN.
+A couple of words about RCPWM.
+RCPWM is one of the most popular low-level analog interfaces in robotics.
+Most of the low-cost servos and motor controllers support it (and there are lots and lots of other devices that communicate this way).
+Without a doubt, it is a very old, slow and limited interface, and today it must be replaced with something better (like UAVCAN).
 But this is legacy and we have to deal with it.
-From physical standpoint RCPWM is just PWM signal with period of 20mS and the infromation is coded in pulse widthm which may vary from 1 mS to 2 mS with neutral value 1.5 mS. To generate that we will use timers that are available on Zubax Babel according to datasheet where we can find detailed pinout:
+From the physical standpoint, RCPWM (also known as RC PWM) is just a PWM signal with a period of 20 ms where the information is encoded in pulse width which may vary from 1 ms to 2 ms with the neutral value at 1.5 ms. To generate that, we will use timers that are available on Zubax Babel (according to the datasheet where we can also find a detailed pinout specification).

 TIM3_CH4, utilizing all available pins.

 shouldAcceptTransfer and its appropriate handler to